 If you liked that, you might like this…

-Soul Eater is out now on UK DVD from Manga Entertainment.
+The Sky Crawlers is available on UK DVD and Blu-ray from Manga Entertainment.